 Source: Federal Ministry of Labour.
-Official series, not corrected for statistical breaks. - 1 1971-1976 estimate. - 2 Including work permits in surplus of employment of foreign workers. - 3 Starting with 1992 new frontiers. - 4 Since 1994 foreign employment according to social security data. - 5 From 2007 onwards EEA25/27 includes Bulgaria and Romania, taken out of others.
+Official series, not corrected for statistical breaks. - 1971-1976 estimate. - Including work permits in surplus of employment of foreign workers. - Starting with 1992 new frontiers. - Since 1994 foreign employment according to social security data. - From 2007 onwards EEA25/27 includes Bulgaria and Romania, taken out of others.
 Yugoslavia (1) includes only persons with citizenship "Yugoslavia"; Yugoslavia (2) includes citizens from Bosnia Herzegovina, Croatia, Macedonia, Serbia and Montenegro, Kosovo and Slovenia as well.

-Accordingly, the share of EU 15 citizens has been rising from 7.1 percent of the foreign workforce in 1995 to more than 22 percent in 2010.
-The major influx is from Germany - Germans account for 78% of all EU 15 citizens in the Austrian workforce.
-But increasingly also Italians, French, Dutch, and British citizens take up work in Austria.
+Accordingly, the share of EU15 citizens has been rising from 7.1 percent of the foreign workforce in 1995 to more than 22 percent in 2011.
+The major influx is from Germany -

+Germans account for 79% of all EU 15 citizens in the Austrian workforce.
+But increasingly also

+Italians, French, Dutch, and British citizens take up work in Austria.

-In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 34.2 percent 2010.
-Within that group, the share of persons from Croatia is rather small (3.5 percent of all foreign workers in 2010).
+In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 33.4 percent 2011.
+Within that group, the share of persons from Croatia is rather small (3.5 percent of all foreign workers in 2011).
 The proportion of Bosnians has increased rather more rapidly, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s and are now having their family members join them.
-In 2010, they accounted for 7.1 percent of all foreign workers.
-The Slovenes, now a new EU-MS, account for 1.3 percent of all foreign workers.
+In 2011, they accounted for 6.9 percent of all foreign workers.
+The Slovenes, now a new EU-MS, account for 1.6 percent of all foreign workers.
 More than half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship.
 This indicates that they are immigrants who have been in Austria for a long time.
-They accounted for 19% of all foreign workers in 2010 (out of the 34.2% that include all the immigrants from the region of pre-war Yugoslavia).
+They accounted for 17% of all foreign workers in 2011 (a subgroup of the 33.4% that include all the immigrants from the region of pre-war Yugoslavia).